grab/engineering-blog/_posts/2024-01-26-rethinking-streaming-processing-data-exploration.md

 With the proliferation of our data-streaming platform, we expect to see improvements in the way our data becomes gradually democratised.
 We have already been receiving use cases from the Data End Users who are interested in validating a chain of events on Online Data, i.e. retrieving information of all events associated with a particular booking, currently not something easily doable.

-More importantly, the tools in place for data exploration on Online Data form the base foundation required for us to embark on our next step of the stream processing journey.
-The foundation makes the development and validation of the stream processing logic much quicker.
+More importantly, the tools in place for data exploration on Online Data form the foundation required for us to embark on our next step of the stream processing journey.
+This foundation makes the development and validation of the stream processing logic much quicker.
 This occurs when ad hoc queries in a notebook environment are possible, removing the need for local developer environment setups and the need to go through the whole pipeline deployment process for eventual validation of the developed logic.
 We believe that this would prove to reduce our lead time in creating stream processing pipelines significantly.

 ## What's next?